 3. In the event the parent or guardian, fails, refuses or is not able to comply and cooperate with the Alternative Program Options Plan and the child's behavior continues to present a danger, threat or concern for safety for other children or adults in the classroom, the following will be a final consideration.
-The child's parents, Teacher, Director, Mental Health staff, will meet and consider all alternatives available for the best interest of the child and the program.
+The child's parents, Teacher, Center or Education Manager, Director, Family Advocate, Mental Health Coordinator, and Associate Director for Grantee Programs, will meet and consider all alternatives available for the best interest of the child and the program.
 It may be necessary to serve the child in the home base option.